vert-x3/vertx-web-site/src/site/blog/posts/2017-08-21-introducing-vertx-mqtt-client.md

 ---
-title: How I can use Vert.x MQTT cleint?
+title: Introducing Vert.x MQTT client?
 template: post.html
 date: 2017-08-21
 author: sammers21
-draft: true
+draft: false
 ---

-The thing I would like to tell you about in this article is setting up Vert.x MQTT client.
+In this article we will see how to sett up the new Vert.x MQTT client.
 Actually, I have a [real example](https://github.com/Sammers21/vertx-mqtt-client-example) so you can try it quickly.

 If you are using Maven or Gradle, add the following dependency to the dependencies section of your project descriptor to access the Vert.x MQTT client: